swamvenk/travel/pages/Japan.md

 					- From Miyajimaguchi Station, it is a short walk to the ferry pier, from where ferries depart frequently for Miyajima.
 There are two competing ferry companies operating from this port: JR and Matsudai.
 Both companies' ferry rides take 10 minutes and both cost 200 yen one way (excluding visitor tax).
 The Japan Rail Pass is valid on JR ferries.
 				- Both of these can be our morning stuff to see and then we turn back to Okayama on the way.
 We could do it the other way around as well.
 Okayama morning and Hiroshima in the evening
 			- ### **Okayama Castle + Koraku en**
-				- but Kenroku en gardens are most celebrated out of 3.
-Other one is Kairaku en
+				- (but Kenroku en gardens are most celebrated out of 3.
+Other one is Kairaku en)
 				- Hiroshima to Okayama is around 1 hour in Shinkansen
 				- Okayama Castle is about 1.5 kilometers or a 25-30 minute walk east of Okayama Station.
 Trams on the Higashiyama Line can be taken to Shiroshita stop (5 minutes, 120 yen, frequent departures) from where the castle keep can be reached in a 10-15 minute walk.
+Can pay using Suica
+					- Can also take Korakuen bus
 				- The Koraku en surrounds the castle
 				- ![Okayama Castle](https://www.japan-guide.com/g19/map_okayama_1901.gif)
 		- Leave to stay the night at Osaka